 harvested in British Columbia.

-Multiple posts for extended fence-lines can be sourced at a better price through LS Cedar on Vashon Island, Washington.
+(Or larger orders shipped to Hawaii at a better price through: LS Cedar on Vashon Island, Washington.

 Knotty Western Cedar (STK)